Creamy soft with a toffee-like swirl made with a homemade apple syrup — Caramel Apple Cheesecake is one of my favorite

-Cheesecake is a family favorite, so during apple season I thought a combination of the two treats would be wonderful.
-This cheesecake has a traditional batter, but then I fold in a freshly made caramel apple syrup that has tons of fall flavors.
-The batter is layered into the pan in two stages, and bakes up creamy with a hint of caramelized sugar and it’s dotted with cinnamon apple goodness.
+Cheesecake is super delightful anytime of year, but especially during apple season.
+This cheesecake has a traditional batter, but then I folded in a freshly made caramel apple syrup that has tons of fall flavors and is super quick to put together.
+The batter is layered into the pan in two stages, and bakes up with a hint of caramelized sugar and dotted with cinnamon apple goodness.

-When I think about enjoying a slice it makes me salivate, but because it’s only breakfast time, I think I will hold out for a few more hours.
-I love to serve this cheesecake at parties, or after dinner for a super-duper ending to a great meal, and most likely, I will make it again for Halloween and Thanksgiving.
+When I think about sharing a slice it makes me smile because I love to serve this cheesecake at holiday gatherings, or after dinner for a special ending to a great meal.
+Your guests will find it most delicious at Thanksgiving.

 Caramel Apple Syrup